astrapi69/throwable/README.md

     ...
 }
 ```

-So you can use the method ThrowableExtensions#toRuntimeExceptionIfNeeded for streams as you can see
+The method RuntimeExceptionDecorator#decorate is overloaded, so you can use it also for streams
-in the above example.
-This is provided with the inteface ThrowableConsumer that is a FunctionalInterface
+as you can see in the above example.
+This is provided with the inteface ThrowableConsumer that is a FunctionalInterface.

 ## License